Keene State College — Admission Snapshot 2026

 This score makes it an easy target for SAT test scores.
 You need to put average efforts to score 1070 on the SAT.

-If your score is below 1030, retaking the SAT is strongly recommended to improve your chances at Keene State College.
+If your score is below 1030, retaking the SAT is strongly recommended to improve your chances at KSC.
 Retaking the test multiple times is completely normal — most competitive applicants take the SAT two or three times to achieve their best score.
 There is no official limit on attempts.

 SAT Scores Breakdown by Sections